samyakbhuta/gtts/README.md

 ### Requirement

-Java version 1.7.0.
+Java version 1.7.0 or higher.
 See [Testing your Java installation] (https://github.com/samyakbhuta/gtts/wiki/Testing-your-Java-installation).

 We have tested GTTS application on Linux (Fedora), Windows and Mac.
 It should work on systems which supports Java version 1.7.0.